propublica/sunlight-congress/source/index.md

 Lots of features and data for members of Congress:

 * Look up legislators by location or by zip code.
-* Crosswalk for IDs of legislators across various official and 3rd party services.
 * Official Twitter, YouTube, and Facebook accounts.
 * Committees and subcommittees in Congress, including memberships and rankings.